 A little bit of preparation and research will help your next vacation fit into your budget without sacrificing the fun!
 Research your destination thoroughly to find the best deals and plan your itinerary to make the most of your time and budget.
-We’ll take a look at a few practical tips for family vacations on a budget to help you meet your money spending limits while getting the most out of your vacation.
+We’ll take a look at a few practical tips for family vacations on a budget.
+Here’s how to meet your money spending limits while getting the most out of your vacation.

 How To Vacation On A Budget

 Research Your Vacation Destination

 It’s important to know as much as you can about your family vacation destination.
-Look at the city’s official website to find information on local events, like upcoming community festivals, that will add a little spice to your trip without burning a hole in your budget.
+Look at the city’s official website to find information on local events, like upcoming community festivals.
+That will add a little spice to your trip without burning a hole in your budget.
 Often you will find coupons for savings around the city as well.
 Research, make some calls, and do your homework well in advance.
 Choosing the right area of town can offer big savings.
 Choosing the free or less expensive attractions can also save you big.
 Ask friends and family members for advice or ideas if they have been to your destination recently.
 You may pick up some good ideas.